Smallpools: History

-Mike Kamerman, from Marlboro, New Jersey and Sean Scanlon, from Verplanck, New York, had been playing in various bands since 2007.
+Mike Kamerman, from Marlboro, New Jersey, and Sean Scanlon, from Verplanck, New York, had been playing in various bands since 2007.
 After relocating to Los Angeles to further their musical careers, they met Oregon natives Joe Intile and Beau Kuther.
 Working with producer trio Captain Cuts, the band released their debut single "Dreaming" online on May 16, 2013, reaching No. 23 on Billboard's Alternative Songs chart.
 The song was released as the first single off their debut, self-titled EP.

 "Dreaming" was included on the FIFA 14 soundtrack.
 They made their late night television debut performing "Dreaming" on Jimmy Kimmel Live! on October 28, 2013.
 The band and their song "Over & Over" were featured in a promotional video for Snapchat, introducing Snapchat Stories in October 2013.
 The band released their first full-length album, Lovetap!, on March 23, 2015.
 In support of the album, they performed their second single "Karaoke" live on Late Night With Seth Meyers, in March 2015.
+Shortly after their first album release, the group took a year off, during which, Joe Intile left the group to raise a family.

 On December 1, 2016 the band announced a new single to be released titled "RUN WITH THE BULLS."
 The song was accompanied with a music video via Billboard.com.
 After parting ways with RCA Records, the band partnered with AWAL / Kobalt Music Group and released "The Science of Letting Go" on August 4, 2017 followed up by the "So Social" EP on December 7, 2018.
-Collectively, the two EP's have generated over 72 million streams on Spotify.
+Collectively, the two EP's have generated over 100 million streams on Spotify.
 Smallpools released their sophomore album titled "Life In A Simulation" on October 15, 2021.

+The band's third album, Cameras & Coastlines & Covers, released on August 11, 2023.
+It was followed up with an EP titled Ghost Town Road (east), which was then expanded as a studio album titled Ghost Town Road.